cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 1. Tests are more robust with much less flake.
 2. Failure messages are much more precise.
-3. You can assert about the underlying XHR object.
+3. You can assert about the underlying request object.

 Let's investigate each benefit.